paressz/Pzdownloader/README.md

 </div>

 ## Disclaimer
-*This application hots zero of its downloaded content*
+*This application hosts zero of its downloaded content*

 ## Todo

 <div align="left">

 * Add more download API
-*

 </div>

 </div>